kvarak/dnd/docs/_Classes/warlock.md

 - #### Cloak of Flies
     *Prerequisite: 5th level*

-    As a ***bonus action***, you can surround yourself with a magical aura that looks like buzzing flies.The aura extends 5 feet from you in every direction, but not through total cover.
+    As a ***bonus action***, you can surround yourself with a magical aura that looks like buzzing flies.The aura extends 5 ft from you in every direction, but not through total cover.
 It lasts until you’re incapacitated or you dismiss it as a bonus action.

     The aura grants you advantage on Intimidation checks but disadvantage on all other Charisma checks.
 Any other creature that starts its turn in the aura takes poison damage equal to your Intelligence modifier.

 - #### Otherworldly Leap
     *Prerequisite: 9th level*

     Your legs are longer than is normal for your race.
-Add a foot or a foot-and-a-half to your total height.
-Your height is visibly distinctive, and may be physically disconcerting.
+Add a foot-and-a-half to your total height.
+Your height is visibly distinctive and may be physically disconcerting.

     You can cast *jump* on yourself at will, without expending a spell slot or material components.